Back to Articles

 09.29.2023

 I recently learned that I was notorious for showing up with a clipboard and “taking notes”… before I was old enough to read or write.
-No one knew where I got the clipboard, which adds to the hilarity of a four-year-old with a clipboard in the midst of the other kids playing and yelling while my brave grandmother corralled us throughout the day.
+No one knew where I got the clipboard, which adds to the hilarity of a four-year-old with a clipboard in the midst of the other kids playing and yelling, while my brave grandmother corralled us throughout the day.

-As a financial advisor, I talk with many people who may have been fellow four-year-old-note-takers given their propensity for planning.
+As a financial advisor, I talk with many people who may have been fellow four-year-old note-takers given their propensity for planning.
 I consistently hear questions about ensuring they are not missing anything financially and ensuring they are setting themselves up for success.
 Given my history with a clipboard, it’s no surprise that after hearing these questions, I made a checklist.

 This checklist is a great place to start when you are getting your finances in order.
 It includes a section for those of us who are planning ahead and a section for those of you who are approaching retirement.
 We’re here to help if you have questions about these action items.

-Planning Ahead: Action items that are critical to ensure you are prepared for retirement, even if you are planning for retirement in 10+ years
+Action items that are critical to ensure you are prepared for retirement, even if you are planning for retirement in 10+ years

 • Emergency fund: build up cash savings for your emergency fund.
 A good rule of thumb is 3- 6 months of expenses, but the amount of cash that you need to have peace of mind may be more.